ANOVA and MANOVA: predict a (counted/measured) response from group membership.

 How do you know which select is going to get called?

-With library, the one loaded last is visible, and others are not.
+With library: one loaded last visible, others not.

 Better: load conflicted package.
-Any time you load two packages containing functions with same name, you get error and have to choose between them.
+Any time you load two packages containing functions with same name, get error, choose between them.

 Recall data from MANOVA: needed a multivariate analysis to find difference in seed yield and weight based on whether they were high or low fertilizer.